Home

 The name "cranberry" derives from the Pilgrim name for the fruit, "craneberry", so called because the small, pink blossoms that appear in the spring resemble the head and bill of a Sandhill crane.

 American seamen carried cranberries on their voyages to prevent scurvy.
-In the early 1800's, Captain Henry Hall became the first to successfully cultivate cranberries and a new industry was established.
+In the early 1800's, Captain Henry Hall became the first to successfully cultivate cranberries.

 Today cranberries are farmed on approximately 40,000 acres across the northern United States and Canada.